CLRX/CLRX-mirror/doc/AmdCl2Abi.md

 * void* vqueue_pointer - 32-bit or 64-bit
 * void* aqlwrap_pointer - 32-bit or 64-bit

-Further arguments in that buffer are an user arguments defined for kernel.
+Further arguments in that buffer are an user arguments defined for a kernel.
 Any pointer, command queue, image, sampler, structure tooks 8 bytes (64-bit pointer) or 4 bytes (32-bit pointer) in 32-bit AMD OpenCL 2.0.
 3 component vector tooks number of bytes  of 4 element vector.
 Smaller types likes (char, short) tooks 1-3 bytes.
-Alignment depends on same type or type of element (for vectors).
+An alignment depends on same type or type of element (for vectors).

 For 64-bit AMD OpenCL 2.0 all setup arguments and pointers are 64-bit.